openiomon/hds2graphite/README.md

 When using HTNM / HIAA: `/opt/hds2graphite/bin/hds2graphite.pl -start <subsystem name> -realtime`

 ## Changelog
+### 0.4.4
+* fix error evaluating return code from Export Tool (bug was introduced in 0.4.2)
+* fix G1500 metric configuration
+* change default logfile umask from 666 to 644
+* add new parameter java_home to configuration

 ### 0.4.3
 * fix error for empty metric values, will be skipped now
 * fix error for missing parity_grp and vldev values